od-crypto/aerial/README.md

 # Comparison of two segmentation methods for Lakes Datasets
 ### Computer vision project on satellite image segmentation
+#### We provide PyTorch code for building and training models, and python code for image retrieval and local feature matching.

 ## I. Setting the task.
 Pipeline.